axiezai/wcm_datasci_basics_05time/README.md

 - Slide 11:

   ![artifact](./imgs/aliasing.png)

+- For slide 11, create a copy of the image where there is no aliasing/artifacts (good resolution), and another copy that has more than 10 complete circle artifacts (terrible resolution).

 Submit your assignment as a pull request on GitHub, merging your `submission` branch into your `main` or `master` branch.
 Then add `axiezai@gmail.com` as a reviewer to your pull request.